 Exploring Kachemak Bay with Captain Scott: A Family-Friendly Journey Through Nature & History

 A day on the water with Tutka Tours isn’t just about sightseeing—it’s about understanding Kachemak Bay in a way that sticks with you long after the trip ends.
-Having grown up in Homer and spent years working in Kachemak Bay as a deckhand, I thought I already knew a lot about this place.
+Having grown up in Hcustom tour with Captain Scottomer and spent years working in Kachemak Bay as a deckhand, I thought I already knew a lot about this place.
 But after taking my family on a custom tour with Captain Scott, I walked away with new stories, fresh insights, and an even deeper appreciation for the bay’s natural history.

 A Tour That’s as Educational as It Is Fun